Order of service

 Lord of all life, help us to work together for that day when your kingdom comes and justice and mercy will be seen in all the earth.
 Look with favour on your people, gather us in your loving arms and bring us with all the saints to feast at your table in heaven.

 Through Christ, and with Christ, and in Christ, in the unity of the Holy Spirit, all honour and glory are yours, O loving Father, for ever and ever.
+All Amen.

 The Lord’s Prayer

-your kingdom come, your will be done, on earth as in heaven.
+thy kingdom come; thy will be done; on earth as it is in heaven.

-Give us today our daily bread.
-Forgive us our sins as we forgive those who sin against us.
+as we forgive those who trespass against us.

-Lead us not into temptation but deliver us from evil.
+And lead us not into temptation; but deliver us from evil.

 Breaking of the Bread